wilsonrljr/sysidentpy/docs/en/user-guide/how-to/simulating-existing-models.md

 ### Important Note

-The order of the arrays matter.
+The order of the codes within each model row matters.

 If you use [2001, 1001], it will work, but [1001, 2001] will not (the regressor will be ignored).
 Always put the highest value first:
 - $[2003, 2001]$ **works**
 - $[2001, 2003]$ **do not work**

-We will handle this limitation in upcoming update.
+We will handle this limitation in an upcoming update.
+The model rows may be listed in any order, but each value in `theta` must correspond to the `model` row at the same position.

 ```python